CREATOR: St. Louis Globe-Democrat

 Images: Filed in a separate series are over 225,000 photographs and approximately 700 glass plate negatives dating from the 1920s through the 1980s.
 A portion of this collection is digitized and available on the Digital Library.

 Also included in the collection are the business records of the newspaper, giving a picture of the growth, progress and demise of a major urban daily and bound volumes of final editions for both the Globe-Democrat and the St. Louis Post-Dispatch.

-In their earliest days, the predecessor newspapers which eventually merged to form the St. Louis Globe-Democrat were staunch advocates of freedom and anti-slavery in Missouri.
+HISTORY: In their earliest days, the St. Louis Globe-Democrat's predecessors--The St. Louis Democrat (founded in 1852 as The Daily Missouri Democrat) and The St. Louis Globe (founded in 1872) were staunch advocates of freedom and anti-slavery in Missouri.
 The Globe-Democrat eventually became the most widely-read morning paper in St. Louis, with a huge circulation, and used this base of support to promote civic responsibility and great causes regarding urban improvements.
-For a historical look at St. Louis newspapers see the St. Louis Reference Record by W.A.
-Kelsoe and A Brief History of the Globe-Democrat by William J. Feustel.

 A casualty in the 1980's of dwindling circulation due to competing forms of media, less income from advertising, and crippling strikes, the Globe-Democrat went the way of many urban dailies in the past generation, leaving a record of unmatched documentary and journalistic achievement as represented in its files.